 He has produced several films for public television; his writing has appeared in America’s top national media outlets including the Washington Post and USA Today.
 Steven has served as the Director of Communications and Development for the National Council of Churches in Washington, DC.
 He speaks frequently at churches, seminaries, and conventions across the US.

 In 2007 Rev. Martin was honored at the US Holocaust Memorial Museum for his work with “Theologians Under Hitler.”
 Steven worked with the Obama Administration on an important policy and social media campaign, “Know Your Neighbor,” aimed at reducing religious-based bigotry in the US.
 Steven serves as the secretary of the Board of Governors for the Dietrich Bonhoeffer Institute, the advisory board for Shoulder-to-Shoulder, and is a member of the National Press Club.

 Instructor and Coach

 Rev. Annette Flynn

 In addition to her work as a Coach and OD consultant, Annette has been a pastor of churches for over 20 years.
-She also served as the Director for the Wesley Institute (Knoxville, TN), where she led a start-up to deliver a regional continuing education program.
-Annette has designed and delivered several of the education events including the design, execution and facilitation of the Innovative Leaders Forum, and a regional learning event for clergy.
+She also served as the Director for the Wesley Institute (Knoxville, TN), where she led a start-up to deliver a regional continuing education program for clergy.

-Annette received her Master of Science in Organization Development from Pepperdine University (Malibu, CA); and, her Master of Divinity from Duke University’s Divinity School (Durham, NC).
-Her Bachelor of Arts in Economics is from Hobart & William Smith College (Geneva, NY).
+Annette received her Master of Science in Organization Development from Pepperdine University (Malibu, CA), her Master of Divinity from Duke University’s Divinity School (Durham, NC), and her Bachelor of Arts in Economics is from Hobart & William Smith College (Geneva, NY).